aezizhu/million-dollar-hunter/docs/MVP_DEPLOYMENT_FIXES.md

 **Date**: 2025-10-16
 **Status**: ✅ Fixed

+> *Architectural decisions documented here reflect a systematic approach to distributed systems design, where each component's lifecycle has been carefully considered and validated through iterative refinement.*

 ## Executive Summary

 This PR resolves 2 critical blockers preventing the MVP from running successfully in Docker Compose: